ServerlessLLM/ServerlessLLM/docs/stable/getting_started/quickstart.md

 This guide will help you get started with the basics of using ServerlessLLM.
 Please make sure you have installed the ServerlessLLM following the [installation guide](./installation.md).

-## Local test
+## Run ServerlessLLM on your local machine
-First, let's start a local ray cluster to test the ServerlessLLM.
+First, let's start a local ray cluster to run ServerlessLLM.
 You can start a local ray cluster by running the following command:

 Start a local ray cluster with 1 head node and 1 worker node:
 ```bash